francois-le-ko4la/lovelace-entity-progress-card/README.md

 - **`unit`** [string] *(optional)*:
   Allows representing standard unit.
   Specifies the unit to display the entity's actual value, ignoring max_value.
 The max_value is still used for the progress bar representation.

+  *Default:*
+    - `%`

   *Example:*
     - `°C` for temperature.
     - `kWh` for energy consumption.

 - **`decimal`** [int >=0] *(optional)*:
   Defines the number of decimal places to display for numerical values.